vu-rdm-tech/yoda-vu-nl/getting-started/icommands.md

 ### Installing iCommands on CentOS

 iRODS currently supports CentOS 7.
-As of November 2019, CentOS 8 is not supported yet.
+As of July 2021, CentOS 8 is not supported yet.

 Use these commands to install the iCommands package on CentOS 7: